Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails

-In the next Section we introduce notation and present main results.
-In Section \ref{r5s2} we show that the main difficulty in establishing upper bound for moments of random chaoses is proper estimation of expectation of suprema of certain stochastic process.
-In Section \ref{rgaus} we derive upper bound for expectation of suprema of certain Gaussian process.
+In the next section, we set up a notation and present the main results.
+In Section \ref{r5s2} we show that the main difficulty in obtaining upper bounds for the moments of random chaos is to properly estimate the expectation of the supremum of a given stochastic process.
+In Section \ref{rgaus} we derive the upper bound for the expectation of the supremum of a certain Gaussian process.
 It is a generalization of the upper bound obtained in \cite{adlatmel}.
-Then in Section \ref{rexp}, we use our upper bound to deduce analogous bound for suprema of exponential process.
-In Section \ref{rrozbij} we show how to decompose a "Big" set into "not to many" sets which are "small".
-By "small" we mean that supremum of exponential process indexed by this set is "small".
-In this section we follow the method of \cite{adlat} which is valid to some extend in $L_q$.
-Unfortunately it is insufficient to obtain a more general result and new ideas are needed.
-Our proof uses many results from other works.
-To overcome this inconvenience we gathered all used results from other papers in the Appendix.
-We also provide a glossary explaining the notation which is before the bibliography.
+Section \ref{rexp} deals with the case of the supremum of an exponential process.
+In Section \ref{rrozbij} we use the ideas from \cite{adlat} to derive the decomposition theorem for exponential processes in $L_q$ space.
+In the last section, we prove the main theorems.
+Unfortunately, our approach is not sufficient to obtain a more general result, and new ideas are needed.
+In this paper, we use many results from other papers.
+To overcome this inconvenience, we have collected all the cited facts in the appendix.
+We also provide a glossary explaining the notation that precedes the bibliography.